 The northernmost and fourth-largest of the archipelago is known for its beaches, reefs and also its lively cities that ooze Bahamian culture and art, such as Freeport.
 Grand Bahama is our pick for where to stay in the Bahamas for nightlife.

 Grand Bahama was affected by the recent Hurricane Dorian, however, the island is on the road to recovery, hotels are open and tourists are welcomed warmly.
-During the day, you can practice being a responsible traveler and dive into some ecotourism
+During the day, you can practice being a responsible traveller and dive into some ecotourism

 Things to See and Do on Grand Bahama: